sagemath/sage-archive-2023-02-01/src/doc/en/developer/coding_in_cython.rst

 * cinclude --- additional directories to search for header files.
 The space separated list is split and passed to distutils.

+* cfile -- additional C or C++ files to be compiled

+* cargs -- additional parameters passed to the compiler

 For example::

     #clang C++
     #clib givaro
     #cinclude /usr/local/include/
+    #cargs -ggdb
+    #cfile foo.c

 Attaching or loading .spyx files